 In reality, the retainer of the other party is almost always exhausted (used up) by the time the petition for interim fees goes to hearing.
 In Re Marriage of Goesel, 2017 IL 122046 has recently decided that you can’t force an attorney to give back money (called “disgorgement of fees”) that he or she has actually earned.

-So, it’s best to file a petition for interim fees as soon as possible if you believe you can tap into the opposing counsel’s retainer.
+It is best to file a petition for interim fees as soon as possible if you believe you can tap into the opposing counsel’s retainer.
 I, personally, have never seen it done successfully.
 In my experience, interim fee petitions are always based on one spouse having control of the marital money.

 If your spouse has violated a court order and is held in contempt, he is obligated to pay your attorney’s fees incurred in pursuing compliance with that order.

 “In every proceeding for the enforcement of an order or judgment when the court finds that the failure to comply with the order or judgment was without compelling cause or justification, the court shall order the party against whom the proceeding is brought to pay promptly the costs and reasonable attorney’s fees of the prevailing party.
 If non-compliance is with respect to a discovery order, the non-compliance is presumptively without compelling cause or justification, and the presumption may only be rebutted by clear and convincing evidence.
 If at any time a court finds that a hearing under this Act was precipitated or conducted for any improper purpose, the court shall allocate fees and costs of all parties for the hearing to the party or counsel found to have acted improperly.
-Improper purposes include, but are not limited to, harassment, unnecessary delay, or other acts needlessly increasing the cost of litigation.” – 750 ILCS 508(b).
+Improper purposes include, but are not limited to, harassment, unnecessary delay, or other acts needlessly increasing the cost of litigation.”
+750 ILCS 508(b).

 If you are already divorced and you’re pursuing some action post-judgment your right to pursue your spouse for attorney’s fees still exists on the same basis per 750 ILCS 508(a-5)